Wild One (Johnny O'Keefe song): Further utilisation

 The 1986 Iggy Pop version of the song is used as the title music to the Australian Broadcasting Corporation's all-night music video programme, rage and is also featured in the game SingStar Amped.

 This version is also used for the opening credits of the German TV series Der letzte Bulle, first aired in Germany in 2010.

 In 1998, Australia Post issued a special edition set of twelve stamps celebrating the early years of Australian rock and roll, featuring Australian hit songs of the late 50s, 60s and early 70s: "Each of them said something about us, and told the rest of the world this is what popular culture sounds like, and it has an Australian accent."
 One of the stamps featured Johnny O'Keefe and "Wild One".

-Everlife's cover was featured in the video game Lego Rock Band and the soundtrack to the 2006 movie The Wild.
+Everlife's cover was featured in the video game Lego Rock Band.

 Wakefield's cover was featured in the video game Tak and the Power of Juju.
-It also appeared in the beginning and during the closing credits of Open Season 3.

 Joan Jett's version appeared in an ad for the sitcom Hot in Cleveland.
 It also appeared during the closing credits of Bad Teacher.
 In 2014 it was used in a commercial (titled "Family Racer") for the 2015 Hyundai Sonata.